ahmed-zakaria11/Movie-Industry-Analysis-Python/README.md

 1. Imported and cleaned the dataset (handled missing/inconsistent values).
 2. Performed exploratory data analysis and correlation checks.
 3. Visualized relationships between budget, revenue, ratings, and genres.
-4. Identified top companies, directors, writers, and actors by revenue.
+4. Identified top companies, directors, writers, and actors by revenue and score.

 ---